ishamiGIT/cart/webhook-handler/README.md

 The PR webhook events seem to work consistently now.

-The test "ping" event that the webhook sends when you first set almost always fails with 502 for some reason.
+The test "ping" event that the webhook sends when you first set it up almost always fails with 502.

 `curl`ing with no payload works, with a large payload it also 502s.
 Even though the actual PR events sent from the webhook work. no idea